mcgurk/RetrOrangePi_shaders/README.md

 Works best with 720p display mode and with emulators with vertical resolution 240 or less.
 If vertical resolution of image is less than 240, image is not fullscreen.

 ### 2.5.2!
-RetrOrange default is to overwrite retroarch.cfg.
+RetrOrangePi 2.5.2 default is to overwrite retroarch.cfg.
 Turn override off:

 RetroPie -> Retroarch -> Settings -> Configuration -> Load override files automatically = off